CC and CL

 CL is maintenance-free

-The CL type cannot flush away the contamination from the sealing surface because this seal is equipped with an additional third lip intended to keep the grease inside.
+Where as CL type cannot flush away the contamination from the sealing surface because this seal is equipped with an additional third lip intended to keep the grease inside.
 The nature of the PTFE material makes it possible for the other two sealing lips to work effectively without lubrication.
 This makes the CL seal unique for bearing assemblies because it does not need to be regreased and therefore is maintenance-free.

 Limited seal lift prevents penetration of dirt